 Sun sesquiquadrate Saturn Retrograde

-The waxing sesquiquadrate I likened to the building up of an argument.
+The waxing sesquiquadrate I liken to the build up of an argument.
 Tension is mounting, words are bitten back but something needs to be said.
 Whatever the issue is, it isn’t going to go away.

-Look to where the Sun is now in your chart as it illuminates the area of life which is affected.
+Look to where the Sun is now in your chart as it illuminates the area of life affected.
 For Saturn to do his job, the ego may need to give way or at least come to some kind of compromise but at this point we may struggle to hold onto our own point of view.
-We may experience resistance which is associated with Saturn.
+We may experience resistance, associated with Saturn.

 Sun quincunx Saturn Retrograde

-The house position of the Sun will highlight what areas need to be attended to in order to allow Saturn to do is work.
+The house position of the Sun will highlight what areas need to be attended to allow Saturn to do its work.
 Erin Sullivan says “the ego makes all attempt to rally and regain control, madly re-organising priorities, often going back on the self and accepting less than was originally on one’s mind”.